johnxu21/johnxu21.github.io/evol/join/join.md

     * (v) You already looked at the groups projects or read some of our papers
 * **Please do NOT just mention keywords off of the group's website along with generic descriptions like “my research interests overlap with yours”**.
 I wIll ignore emails with such generic descriptions.
 * **To show me you have actually taken the time to read this page, include the word “SEVOL” at the beginning of your email**.
 Please note that I will not reply to emails that do not follow these instructions.
+* I also encourage you to watch the video by Prof. Sarah Nadi--[Preparing a Graduate School Application & Contacting Potential Supervisors](https://www.youtube.com/watch?v=B3oANa67Iq4).